A Cloud In The Sky

 Also, don't believe everything you read.

-Where do you find said sand heap?
+Where do I find said sand heap?

 Cloud is located on the far right (East) side of the Clamshell, the bulbous expanse of slabby white rock just past the Goatland Wall.